hashicorp-education/learn-consul-template-load-balancing-vms/self-managed/ops/README.md

-# Manage permissions with access control lists (ACLs)
+# Automate reverse proxy configuration with consul-template

 This repository contains companion code for the following tutorial: